Adult Sepsis Guidelines

-The Society of Critical Care Medicine, in collaboration with the American Board of Internal Medicine's (ABIM) Choosing Wisely Campaign, an initiative of the ABIM Foundation, released in 2021 a new list of five things clinicians and patients should question in critical care.
-This guidance is in addition to the first five Choosing Wisely Campaign items released in 2015.
+In 2021, the Society of Critical Care Medicine and the American Board of Internal Medicine's (ABIM) Choosing Wisely Campaign, an initiative of the ABIM Foundation, released a new list of five things clinicians and patients should question in critical care.
+These five things are in addition to the first five things clinicians and patients should question, released in 2015.

 Read the Article in Critical Care Medicine

 Many diagnostic studies (including chest radiographs, arterial blood gases, blood chemistries and counts and electrocardiograms) are ordered at regular intervals (e.g., daily).
 Compared with a practice of ordering tests only to help answer clinical questions, or when doing so will affect management, the routine ordering of tests increases health care costs, does not benefit patients and may in fact harm them.
 Potential harms include anemia due to unnecessary phlebotomy, which may necessitate risky and costly transfusion, and the aggressive work-up of incidental and non-pathological results found on routine studies.

 Most red blood cell transfusions in the ICU are for benign anemia rather than acute bleeding that causes hemodynamic compromise.
 For all patient populations in which it has been studied, transfusing red blood cells at a threshold of 7 g/dL is associated with similar or improved survival, fewer complications and reduced costs compared to higher transfusion triggers.
 More aggressive transfusion may also limit the availability of a scarce resource.
 It is possible that different thresholds may be appropriate in patients with acute coronary syndromes, although most observational studies suggest harms of aggressive transfusion even among such patients.